-Similarities and differences, describing, recalling special events, joining in with customs (religious and cultural), commenting (including why), asking questions, recall of personal past, extended knowledge of historical events and figures (including locality).
+Similarities and differences, describing, commenting (including why), asking questions, extended knowledge of historical events and figures (including locality).

 Pupils should be taught about:

 - Changes within living memory.
 Where appropriate these should be used to reveal aspects of change in national life. - Events beyond living memory that are significant nationally or globally. - The lives of significant individuals in the past who have contributed to national and international achievements.
 Some should be used to compare aspects of life in different periods. - Significant historical events, people and places in their own locality.